AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson5.rst

 You may want to investigate the model's behavior in different loading situations, such as when the hand is carrying a dumbbell.
 Let us imagine that the model is performing a dumbbell curl.

 We start by creating a node on the forearm at the location of the palm.
-Add this within the curly braces of the ForeArm object:
+Add this within the curly braces of the "ForeArm" object:

 .. code-block:: AnyScriptDoc